CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Experimental Setup

-We conducted MT experiments on Bengali, Gujarati, Hindi, French, German, and Russian for translation to and from English.
+We conducted transalation experiments between English and Bengali, Gujarati, Hindi, French, German, and Russian.
 We also studied example selection using different selection algorithms, along with the Contextual Translation Quality (CTQ) Scorer approach discussed in Section \ref{section:novel-example-selection}.